-Abovementioned information should be submitted in the reporting forms, as issued by the MOT.
+Abovementioned information should be submitted in the reporting forms, as issued by the FIU (MOT).

-- AML/CFT State Ordinance: article 26 - 51.
-Can a service provider decide not to report an unusual transaction to the MOT assuming that the previous or next service provider in the chain has submitted or will report to the MOT?
+Relevant information:AML/CFT State Ordinance: article 26, paragraph 2

+58. Can a service provider decide not to report an unusual transaction to the FIU (MOT) assuming that the previous or next service provider in the chain has submitted or will report to the FIU (MOT)?

 Each service provider must comply with the reporting requirements for unusual transactions and, thus, must report all unusual transactions on the basis of objective or subjective indicators.
-All service providers in the same chain of the unusual transaction must report to the MOT.
+All service providers in the same chain of the unusual transaction must report to the FIU (MOT).

-- AML/CFT State Ordinance: article 26 - 52.
-Can I inform a customer that I will make or have made an unusual transaction report to the MOT?
+Relevant information:AML/CFT State Ordinance: article 26

+59. Can I inform a customer that I will make or have made an unusual transaction report to the FIU (MOT)?

-No. Disclosing any information to a customer regarding an unusual transaction report that will be made or has been made is prohibited.
+No. Disclosing any information to a customer regarding an unusual transaction report that will be made or has been made is strictly prohibited.

-- AML/CFT State Ordinance: article 31 (and the relevant explanatory notes to the AML/CFT State Ordinance) - AML/CFT Handbook: Section 6.4
+- AML/CFT State Ordinance: article 31 (and the relevant explanatory notes to the AML/CFT State Ordinance) - AML/CFT Handbook: Section 7